-Starting with version 3.5.0, Mockito can now mock constructors and return a mock on every object construction.
-Like mocking static method calls, we can define the scope of returning a mock when constructing an object.
-While the practical use cases for this feature might be limited, at least that's the next step towards replacing PowerMock with Mockito.
+Starting with Mockito version 3.5.0, we can now mock Java constructors with Mockito.
+This allows us to return a mock from every object construction for testing purposes.
+Similar to mocking static method calls with Mockito, we can define the scope of when to return a mock from a Java constructor for a particular Java class.
+While the practical (and reasonable) use cases for this feature might be limited, at least it's the next step towards replacing PowerMock with Mockito entirely.
 Let's take a look at this feature in action.

 This new feature of Mockito is only available if we use an InlineMockMaker

-interface that define Mockito's internal API to create mocks.
+interface that defines Mockito's internal API to create mocks.
 There are multiple implementations for this interface, and the default one is the SubclassByteBuddyMockMaker

 .